 As strange as it sounds, I respect games that inconvenience players by their design.

 The most obvious benefit to foregoing streamlining is that content players engage with will feel more hard-earned.
-Players have to go out of their way to find an inn to get their level ups, which makes those level ups feel more significant than getting that extra power in the middle of a fight, sapping the tension away by restoring your health and energy, and requiring you to pause the battle and fidget with the interface to decide on stats and the like.
+Players have to go out of their way to find an inn to get their level ups, which makes those level ups feel more significant than getting that extra power in the middle of a fight.
 It also causes players to naturally interact with the game’s world, as they now have to go look for a place to stay like a real adventurer would.